Visiting Cornwall and looking for inspiration? Don’t miss our guide to the best things to do in Cornwall.

 That’s not to say the beaches aren’t gorgeous (they are) and the pasties aren’t delicious (they are), but there’s also a deeper – and some might say more interesting – side to Cornwall too.

 Planning your trip and wondering what to do in Cornwall?
-Don’t miss my pick of the top places to see and things to do – from the big tourist attractions to a few more unusual suggestions.
+Don’t miss my pick of the top places to see and things to do for your Cornwall itinerary – from the big tourist attractions to a few more unusual suggestions.
 There are plenty of places to stay but if you want a real treat, have a look at lodges with hot tubs in Cornwall.
 Let’s go!